 So why is Public Enemy’s Apocalypse 91… The Enemy Strikes Back on this best 1,000 albums ever thing?

-There are many reasons why Apocalypse 91… tops my personal PE rankings, and a huge one is that the songs which fall into the #3, #4, and #5 track positions are among the best three song runs in all of rap history.
+A big reason why is that the songs which slot into the #3, #4, and #5 track positions form one of the best three-song sequences in all of rap history.

-It starts with Track #3, “Nighttrain,” a classically dense Public Enemy sound collage that’s both head bob-worthy while being super aggressive.
-And also look out for literal train horn samples in the mix.
+It starts with Track #3, “Nighttrain,” a classically dense Public Enemy sound collage that’s both head-bob-worthy and super aggressive.

 Chuck D, one of the best pure rappers I’ve ever heard, is at the top of his game both in terms of lyrics and delivery.*